Deep-MI/olf-bulb-segmentation/README.md

-**Example** Note for the commands to work on the terminal you need to change the current working directory to the location where you cloned directory
+**Example** Note for the commands to work on the terminal, you need to change the current working directory to the location where you cloned the repository.
 ```
 # Run paper implementation
 python3 run_pipeline.py -in /input/t2/image -out /directory/to/save/output -sid subject